 Healthy Latin-Inspired Recipes: Black Bean + Sweet Potato Soup, Three Simple Black Bean Patties

 Like the other Latin foods above, black beans have been a staple for thousands of years, thanks to their high-protein and fiber-rich nutrition profile.

 Genetic traits and fossil dates suggest these mighty beans originated in Mesoamerica before they were domesticated between 5000 and 2000 BCE.
 Beans belong to the third-largest plant family worldwide, the Fabaceae, and are also a must-have ingredient in most Latin-inspired gastronomies (think black bean tamales or coconut-infused rice and beans).
-Also, their nutritional content (protein, fiber, folate) makes frijoles an ideal ingredient in tasty culinary creations with potential health-related perks.
+Also, their nutritional content13 (protein, fiber, folate) makes frijoles an ideal ingredient in tasty culinary creations with potential health-related perks14.

 Ximena Araya-Fischel, M.A, is a journalist, IIN graduate integrative health coach, E-RYT 500 lead yoga teacher, and 500-Hour certified Pilates instructor from San José, Costa Rica.
 She received her master's degree in communication and journalism from The University of New Mexico, emphasizing well-being, sustainable fashion, health communication research, and graduating Summa Cum Laude.
 A former professional dancer, she's earned multiple academic and accredited certifications in performance design, positive psychology, doula training, entrepreneurship, digital marketing, mindfulness, innovation leadership, and integrative health.
 Her work has appeared at top consulting brands and organizations across Latin American and the US, including Byrdie and Albuquerque The Magazine.
 She currently lives between Costa Rica and New Mexico.